 How to sow sunflower seeds indoors

 You can also sow sunflower seeds indoors first.
-Fill individual pots with seed compost and sow the seeds 12mm deep on their sides.
+Fill individual pots with seed peat-free compost and sow the seeds 12mm deep on their sides.
 Water well and keep somewhere warm until they germinate.

 When the seedlings have two sets of leaves, begin hardening them off.
 Take the pots outside on warm days and bring back in at night.
 Continue this for a week to acclimatise the plants to outdoor conditions.
 Then plant them in prepared soil in the garden and water well.